Why does the world need cleaner metals?

 Why can’t we just recycle?

 We want to, and we will.
-But at the moment, there is not enough metal in the system globally to meet the rapidly increasing demand created by the Electric Vehicle revolution.
+But we cannot recycle what we don’t have and at the moment, there is not enough metal in the system globally to meet the rapidly increasing demand created by the Electric Vehicle revolution.

 The recycling rates for many base metals is already high and rising.
 Yet experts estimate we will need 3-10x more in circulation to achieve a closed loop economy.
 The need is greatest in developing countries, where early stages of industrialization mean a lack of recyclable metal.